What guides our standard

 Independent audits: We engage independent third-party auditors to conduct regular audits of our operations, assessing our compliance with labour rights standards.
 These audits provide an unbiased evaluation of our practices and help identify areas for improvement.

-Supply chain assessments: We extend our assurance efforts to our supply chain by conducting assessments and audits of our suppliers.
-This helps us to ensure labour rights standards are upheld across our entire value chain.
+Supply chain assessments: We extend our assurance efforts to our supply chain by conducting regular evidence-based testing of third-party compliance with the Third Party Code of Practice PDF, 324KB (opens in a new window), against a prioritised set of third parties.
+Enhanced monitoring, such as audits, is also conducted within certain higher risk areas of our supply chain.
+This helps us to uphold labour rights standards across our value chain.

 Internal monitoring and reporting: We have established internal monitoring systems to regularly assess our adherence to labour rights standards.
 This includes periodic internal audits, inspections and performance reviews conducted by dedicated teams within our organisation.